THIS WEEK'S SPONSOR:

 Key Topics

-Here is a collection of recurring topics regularly covered by Federico and his team at MacStories:
+Here is a collection of recurring topics regularly covered by the MacStories team:

 Podcasts

-You can subscribe to AppStories here (or use the buttons below).
+You can subscribe to our podcasts using the buttons below:

-Club members can find details on how to listen to MacStories Unplugged by logging into their Club account at club.macstories.net.
+All Club members can find details on how to listen to MacStories Unwind+ by logging into their Club account and visiting the Club podcast page.
+AppStories+ subscribers and Club Premier members access the show’s podcast feed by logging into the AppStories homepage.

 Club MacStories

-Since September 2015, the MacStories team has also been producing Club MacStories, a members-only subscription service to get access to exclusive perks such as a weekly newsletter that is available by email and on the web, monthly podcast, free downloads, and app giveaways.
+Since September 2015, the MacStories team has also been producing Club MacStories, a members-only subscription service to get access to exclusive perks such as weekly and monthly newsletters that are available by email and on the web, MacStories Unwind+, free downloads, and app giveaways.

 Visit the Club MacStories website here for more details.